BioinformaticsToolsmith/Look4LTRs/README.md

 findSameGraphNest.py
 findRT.py will return the line belonging to an LTR RT from an RTR file given its ID.
 Use this in conjunction with the above scripts instead of searching by hand.

-## License
-Academic use: The software is provided as-is under the GNU GPLv3.
-Any restrictions to use for-profit or non-academics: License needed.